mbabynames search ✿

 Paloma Nicole

-The meaning of Paloma is "noble and strong"; Nicole is "victory of the people".
+The meaning of Paloma is "dove"; Nicole is "victory of the people".
 There is a natural balance between the two.
 At 3 syllables, Paloma needs a shorter middle to stay balanced.
 Nicole does that.

 Paloma Michelle